 When you’re a small business owner, you’re responsible for everything that needs to be done in your organisation.
 You’re responsible for sales, marketing and everything in between – including bookkeeping.
 You might be happy doing all of the above, but if you want your business to grow, there will come a time when you will need to admit that you need accounting help.
 How do you know when you’ve reached this point, and if you have, how can you make sure that you don’t hire unnecessary staff or pay for a service you don’t need?
-Keep reading to find out how you can tell if your small business needs a bookkeeper.
+Keep reading to find out how you can tell if your small business needs the bookkeeping services of an accountant:

 As a business owner, you’ll naturally take on tasks yourself to save time and money.
 However, if you find yourself working overtime and on weekends to balance your books, then the process has started to cost you more than you can afford.
 Remember that every moment you spend not managing your business and leading it comes at a cost.